top of page

 Joanna Tsintaris, Specialist Dietitian & Biomedical Scientist

-Joanna Tsintaris, is the Founder of Nourish Dietitian —an online health and nutrition clinic offering personalized 1:1 dietetic advice.
-She is a registered Dietitian in the UK and Biomedical Science graduate with first class MSc in Nutrition and Dietetics.
-Specializing in weight loss and Type 2 Diabetes with an interest in sports nutrition, Joanna empowers clients to make sustainable lifestyle changes, addressing conditions like pre-diabetes, PCOS, and more.
+Joanna Tsintaris is the Founder of Nourish Dietitian — an online health and nutrition clinic offering personalized 1:1 dietetic advice.
+She is a registered Dietitian in the UK and a Biomedical Science graduate with a first-class MSc in Nutrition and Dietetics.
+Specialising in weight loss and Type 2 Diabetes, with an interest in sports nutrition, Joanna empowers clients to make sustainable lifestyle changes.
+She addresses conditions like pre-diabetes, PCOS, and more.
 With a holistic approach, she fosters a healthier relationship with food, challenges weight stigma, and rejects diet culture.
-Her clinical expertise, coupled with a commitment to evidence-based practice, ensures clients receive compassionate and person-centered care.
-Beyond her professional pursuits, Joanna, embodies the principles of holistic well-being in her own life, whether practicing yoga, enjoying brunch, or savoring moments with coffee in hand.
+Her clinical expertise, coupled with a commitment to evidence-based practice, ensures clients receive compassionate and person-centred care.
+Beyond her professional pursuits, Joanna embodies the principles of holistic well-being in her own life, whether practicing yoga, enjoying brunch, or savouring moments with coffee in hand.

 Comments